zaapaa/meme_carver/readme.md

 Download the source from GitHub, install requirements and run.

 The GUI interface offers a more user-friendly way to use the carver.
-It allows you to select a input gif file, adjust various settings, and generate an output file.
+It allows you to select a input file, which can be a normal image or a GIF file, adjust various settings, and generate an output file.

 The CLI interface is also available for use.
 It offers a few hardcoded options and is primarily intended for use by developers who want to automate the carver or use it in a script.
 The CLI interface can be used by running the script with the path to an input image file as an argument.